Football in Madagascar

-Football is, along with Rugby union, one of the most popular sports in the African island nation of Madagascar.
-The sport is governed in the country by the Malagasy Football Federation.
+Football is, along with rugby union, one of the most popular sports in the African island nation of Madagascar.
+Approximately 25% of the people in Madagascar are considered association football fans.
+Rugby union is the most popular sport in Madagascar, followed by football.
+Football is governed in the country by the Malagasy Football Federation.

 International

 Madagascar's national football team, nicknamed the Barea, has not had great success internationally having never qualified for a FIFA World Cup.
 They have performed well in some minor competitions however, advancing to the semifinals in the COSAFA Cup (contested between national teams from Southern Africa) in 2008 and winning the football portion of the Indian Ocean Games twice.
 Some of the country's best players have played professionally overseas, mostly in France.